La MaMa Experimental Theatre Club: 66 East 4th Street

 In 1974, La MaMa purchased 66 E. 4th Street, which is two doors down from 74A E. 4th.
 Initially referred to as the Annex, 66 E. 4th includes a flexible theatre space with a seating capacity of 299 as well as an upper floor dormitory for visiting artists.
 This space had previously served as a forty-eight by one hundred feet television soundstage with thirty-footy high ceilings.

-In 2009, the Annex was renamed the Ellen Stewart Theatre.
+In November 2009, the Annex was renamed the Ellen Stewart Theatre.